Ovundiano/water-potability/README.md

    - **Workaround:** Enter valid values based on feature ranges.
    - **Status:** Planned input validation for numeric fields.

+2. **Heroku Memory Limits:**
+   - **Issue:** Large dependencies MB (e.g. ppscore, pillow etc) which exceeded Heroku’s memory limits thereby, made the initial deployment failed.
+   - **Workaround:**  Removed some of the dependencies to reduce the memory usage that will not affect the core functionality of the app in heroku.
+   - **Status:** Monitoring memory usage.

 ### Testing Approach